martincartledge/martincartledge.github.io/solve-technical-interview-questions-using-frequency-counter.md

 }
 ```

+#### Compare array values

 Now that we have iterated through all of the values in the `firstStr` and stored their value, we want to compare those values to the values in the `secondStr`.

 We start by creating another `for of` loop.
-On the first line inside of our new `for of` block, we write an `if` condition statement to check if the current value from our `secondStr` is _not_ inside of our `lookup`.
-If it it not, we want to stop iteration and return `false`.
+On the first line inside of our new `for of` block, we write a conditional statement to check if the current value from our `secondStr` is not inside of our `lookup`.
+If it is not, we want to stop iteration and return `false`.

 Otherwise, if the value from the `secondStr` _is_ in our `lookup`, we want to decrement the value of that entry.
 We can do so by using the `-=` assignment operator.